venkatesh2100/venkatesh2100/README.md

 <h2 align="left">Hi 👋!
-My name is Venkatesh and I'm a Software Devloper, from India</h2>
+My name is Venkatesh and I'm a Software Developer, from India</h2>

 ## 🌐 Socials: